NationalSecurityAgency/ghidra/Ghidra/Processors/WebAssembly/src/main/help/help/topics/WebAssembly/help.md

 WasmLoader.loadDataToMemory(currentProgram, WasmAnalysis.getState(currentProgram).module, 5, 0, 0x1000, monitor)
 ```

+## Emulation

+This module supports emulation of Wasm code using the standard Ghidra emulation
+framework, i.e. via `EmulatorHelper`, `Emulator` and `Emulate`.

+Stack frames for inactive function frames (locals, Wasm stack variables, and the
+return address) are stored on a shadow stack, which begins at the `ss0` register
+and grows towards higher addresses in the register space.

+The `emulate_writev.py` script demonstrates emulation with hooking of the
+Emscripten `__syscall3` function in order to process `writev` calls.

 ## Limitations and Known Bugs

 - Currently, inlining functions (via marking them "In Line") is not supported